vladimirvivien/gowfs/README.md

 ok, err := shell.Chmod([]string{"/remote/hdfs/file/"}, 0744)
 ```

-### Local HDFS Test
+### More Usage Examples - Local HDFS Test
-You can test the API against your local HDFS installation using https://github.com/vladimirvivien/gowfs/tree/master/test-hdfs.
-Follow the instructions there to run the local test.
+You can see more examples of GoWfs usage in directory `test-hdfs`.
+Use it to test the API against your local HDFS installation.
+See https://github.com/vladimirvivien/gowfs/tree/master/test-hdfs.

 ### Limitations
 1. Only "SIMPLE" security mode supported.